-I have learned some powerful lessons when teaching minimalism to children.
-Here are my tips for teaching your child minimalism (based on my own failures):
+I have learned some powerful lessons when teaching minimalism to kids.
+Here are my tips for teaching your kid minimalism (based on my own failures):

 1 – Lead by example

-2 – Practice gratefulness when teaching minimalism to children.
+2 – Practice gratefulness when teaching minimalism to kids

 Toys litter the floors, and it looks like an open box toy store.
 My kids did not have friends with less.
 They had friends with more, so much more.